The following administration and scoring guidelines are downloadable for free. The measures are included in the guidelines.

 McDougall, J., Bedell, G., & Wright, V. (2013).
 The youth report version of the Child and Adolescent Scale of Participation (CASP): Assessment of psychometric properties and comparison with parent report.
 Child: Care, Health and Development, 39, 512-522. doi: 10.1111/cch.12050.

-Approach for categorizing CASP scores into levels of extent of age-expected participation and/or participation restriction because there are no age-based norms (given that the CASP uses a “comparison to age” in the rating scale).
+Approach for categorizing CASP scores into levels of extent of age-expected participation and/or participation restriction because there are no age-based norms (due to CASP having a “comparison to age” in the rating scale).
 Here are some guidelines:

 CASP-Scoring-Categories-1-22-2019